How F8 helps with Auto-Immune Conditions

 Intestinal permeability is a primary dysfunction in those with autoimmunity (2).
 Intestinal permeability happens when the digestive cells, which should create a continuous barrier between the outside and inside world, begin to break apart.
 There are areas between intestinal cells called “tight junctions” which are meant to bind cells closely together.
 This prevents undigested foods or foreign particles from entering the bloodstream.
 When damage occurs to the tight junctions, microscopic spaces open, rendering our circulation and internal organs exposed to dangerous molecules that trigger chronic immune response and inflammation.
 This condition is also referred to as “leaky gut” syndrome.

 The F8 Approach

-While conventional medicine is focusing on suppressing the immune response with drugs like Prednisone, Humera, and low-dose Chemotherapy, F8 Well Centers looks at the underlying why is the body going haywire and how can we uncover these factors and to help the body reverse these issues.
-AutoImmune conditions truly require the practitioner to get out their detective hat and turn over every stone that could be hiding the issues causing the Autoimmune disease.
+While conventional medicine is focusing on suppressing the immune response with drugs like Prednisone, Humera, and low-dose Chemotherapy.
+When it comes to functional medicine, autoimmune disease is treated by discovering the underlying causes and attempting to reverse those factors to improve overall health.
+Autoimmune conditions truly require the practitioner to get out their detective hat and turn over every stone that could be hiding the issues causing the Autoimmune disease.

 Ready to find solutions other than suppressing your much needed immune system?
 We have answers that work.